 SEMINAR 3.
-Krugman-Obstfeld-Melitz: chapters 14-18.
-(Lectures 4-6).
+Krugman-Obstfeld-Melitz: chapters 14-17.
+Mankiw: chapter 4.
+(Lectures 4-5).

 The so called Balassa-Samuelson effect is central for understanding the differences in price levels among countries with different levels of income.
 Explain mathematically why prices of non-tradables are higher in rich countries than in poor countries.
-What does this imply for the the overall consumer price index?
+What does this imply for the overall consumer price index?